modelica/ModelicaSpecification/RationaleMCP/0009/README.md

 The use cases above are relevant also for large industrial models.

 One additional relevant use case is allowing re-using of models that have unwanted defaults; added above.

+From the user perspective there was feedback that it was seen as somewhat problematic that defaults (using start=... for parameters) was not removed by setting the value to break.
+Based on the proposal that is deliberate and also setting start=break is possible for users.

 # Required Patents
 No patents needed.